for Loop

 Why for loop is Important

-- Saves time by avoiding repeated code
+- reduce repeated code

 Common Beginner Mistakes